AJLeuer/Chess.NET/README.md

 *	SimpleAI should check for pieces that are in danger (only in the current game state, not by looking ahead obviously)
 *	Look into some way to graphically highlight when pieces move (where the moved from, where to)
 *	Investigate why the King didn't capture the Pawn in this game state: `6B1/p2p4/P2K4/8/2P4p/8/P3PP1P/R1B3R1 w - - 0 1`
+*	King's possible moves can't include any that would put it in check